patternfly/patternfly/src/patternfly/components/Button/docs/design.md

 ![Buttons on modals](img/button_on_modal.png)

 ## Content Guidelines
-***
 * Button labels should tell the user what will happen with they click a button.
-* Always use verbs or verb phrases
+* Always use verbs or verb phrases.
-* Use specific labels that clearly describe the user action
+* Use specific labels that clearly describe the user action.
-* Aim for short (1-3 words) labels wherever possible
+* Aim for short (1-3 words) labels wherever possible.
-* Do not use long button labels that might risk wrapping
+* Do not use long button labels that might risk wrapping.

 See the [PatternFly Terminology and Wording Guidelines](http://www.patternfly.org/styles/terminology-and-wording/) for additional guidance.